|Contact:||Angela M Marrama, MAA|

 If any property owner receives an assessor’s card on their door indicating a visit, please call and set up an appointment as soon as possible.
 The Assessing Department would like to thank you in advance for your cooperation with this very important matter.

-The Assessing Department has completed its Interim Revaluation for Fiscal Year 2017 of all taxable property in the Town of Maynard as required by the laws of the Commonwealth of Massachusetts.
-Your total value for FY17 was determined after a complete market and cost analysis and is representative of full and fair cash value as of January 1, 2016.
-Certification from the Department of Revenue was received on November 23, 2016.
+The Assessing Department has completed its Interim Revaluation for Fiscal Year 2018 of all taxable property in the Town of Maynard as required by the laws of the Commonwealth of Massachusetts.
+Your total value for FY18 was determined after a complete market and cost analysis and is representative of full and fair cash value as of January 1, 2017.
+Certification from the Department of Revenue was received on December 5, 2017.

 The assessors do not determine or modify the total tax to be collected.
 The assessors do distribute the tax burden equitable.
 The process is continuous.
 Once the values are certified by the Department of Revenue, the assessors set the tax rate by dividing the levy (amount to be taxed based on the approved budget) by the total taxable value.